 Educators learn from, and build on the strengths of children, families, colleagues and the community.
-They view responsive, reciprocal and ongoing relationships as crucial to gaining a greater understanding of the priorities and aspirations of children, families and the community.
-Educators recognise, respect and build on the primary role of families in their own child's learning and development.
+They view secure, respectful and reciprocal relationships

-Educators seek deeper insights into the wealth of knowledge, capacities, expertise and resources within families, the community and colleagues, including professionals from local support agencies.
+Educators seek deeper insights into the funds of knowledge, capacities, expertise and resources within families, the community and colleagues, including professionals from local support agencies.
 Educators look for opportunities to build purposeful collaborations and partnerships that utilise and extend these strengths in ways that contribute to achieving the aspirations and priorities of children, families and the service.